• Skip to primary navigation

 I used not to have it as much as I wanted because, sadly, it is a quite caloric food, especially those store bought.

-That’s why today I’m sharing with you a completely guilt free vegan version of this mouthwatering summer treat.
+That's why today I'm sharing with you a completely guilt free vegan version of this mouth-watering summer treat, that pairs perfectly with these Mushroom Souvlaki!

 All you need to do is to grab a plain vegan yogurt - ideally Greek style - and that's it!